Our worship community is centrally situated in the Heartland town of Gore, in the southernmost region of New Zealand.

 The St. Andrew’s Church and Hall.

 This red brick, tile roofed building is still in use today.
-With a spacious 62 ft. by 42 ft. auditorium and 30 ft. stage the hall has a seating capacity of approximately 450 people, and is often used for concerts, gatherings and activities.
+With a spacious 62 ft. by 42 ft. auditorium and 30 ft. stage the hall has a seating capacity of approximately 450 people.
+It is often used for concerts, gatherings, markets and other activities.
 The building also houses a large registered kitchen and several smaller lounges and meeting rooms.

 The Hall, built in 1928 served the parish well for over 30 years but there was always an intention to build a more substantial church building on an adjoining site.